 Blame it on the heat, but I’ve finally joined the “smoothie for breakfast” club.
 I’ve always been more of a breakfast taco or avocado-toast-in-the-morning kind of person, but lately I’ve been waking up craving something a little more light and refreshing.

 This icy cold matcha kale smoothie really hits the spot.
-Matcha, (to me) is as good of a pick-me-up as coffee.
-Plus I was able to sneak some greens in here.
-The kale taste is almost barely noticeable because, Jack, our resident smoothie-lover is not exactly a green juice guy.
+Matcha (to me) is as good of a pick-me-up as coffee.
+Plus, I was able to sneak some greens in here.
+The kale taste is almost barely noticeable because Jack, our resident smoothie-lover, is not exactly a green juice guy.
 At least, not yet.

 Creamy bananas and sweet ripe peaches help make this smoothie a little more, well, smooth.
 In the wintertime, I think I’ll try subbing in ripe pears.

 And I almost forgot – ginger.
-It’s totally optional, but adds a nice (healthy) kick.
+It’s totally optional, but it adds a nice (healthy) kick.
 Grate in a little fresh ginger or splash in some ginger juice.